Towards an identification of the medium.

 The last piece of the puzzle

-I never liked the idea of manipulating a photograph.
-There are an infinite amount of discussions on blogs and forums about what image manipulation is, why a photographer should or should not be allowed to do it and why the simplest change in contrast already is, for many, a form of manipulation.
+I don’t like the idea of manipulating a photograph.
+There are plenty of discussions on blogs and forums about what image manipulation is, what a photographer should or should not be allowed to do, and why simply tweaking the contrast of a photograph already is, for many, a form of manipulation.

-It was difficult for me to explain why image manipulation has nothing to do with photography, and I had a hard time explaining why tweaking the contrast or the saturation of a photograph is not image manipulation.
-Reading the essays really helped me a lot in understanding these differences.
-It’s clear that adding, removing, manipulating elements of a photograph has more to do with a painting than a photograph.
+It was difficult for me to explain why image manipulation has nothing to do with photography, and I had a hard time explaining why moderately tweaking the contrast or the saturation of a photograph is not image manipulation.
+Reading the essays really helped me a lot to better understand these differences.
+Adding, removing, and manipulating elements of a photograph has more to do with a painting than a photograph.

 Paul Strand in 1922 wrote: